homermultitext/hmt-digital/README.md

-# hmt-digital 1.0.1: digital services of the Homer Multitext project
+# `hmt-digital`: digital services of the Homer Multitext project

-This git repository is for customizations of the generic `citeservlet` to provide digital services for the Homer Multitext project.
+This git repository is for customizations of the generic `cs2` servlet to provide digital services for the Homer Multitext project.

 ## Versions ##

 The master branch always has the most recent published version (currently, version 1.0 series).

 The most recent published version is always installed at <http://www.homermultitext.org/hmt-digital>.